What’s in the middle of Lidl and Aldi this week?

 Lidl's Middle Aisle

-Lidl has stepped up the Middle Aisle offer this week with great home and garden products as well as indoor and outdoor plants.
+Lidl's Middle Aisle is focusing on bathroom and body essentials from Sunday, February 13.

-Let's take a look at some of the best Middle of Lidl products on offer from Thursday, February 10.
+Let's take a look at some of the best Middle of Lidl products on offer.

-The Beldray Airspire 2-in-1 Cordless Vacuum Cleaner (£54.99) converts into a half unit to clean tricky areas around your home.
+Make your dentist proud and buy the Oral-B Pro 570 Electric Toothbrush – Cross Action, now just £19.99 each.

-Features include a storage wall mount for practical, 22.2V Lithium-Ion battery, a motorised brush with LED lights for illuminating dark areas, HEPA Filter and more.
+Features include a smart timer which helps you brush your teeth for the recommended 2 minutes, 3D technology for a deeper clean and a pressure sensor to prevent gum damage.

-Meanwhile Lidl's indoor and outdoor plant section has some great options for Valentine's Day 2022 gifts.
+For those who need to clean their makeup brushes, Lidl is selling the Silvercrest Electric Make-up Brush Cleaner for just £9.99.

-This includes a pink, potted rose in a ceramic pot (£2.49) which reads "Just for you".
+It has a rotating system which thoroughly cleans and dries different sized makeup brushes without leaving any residue.

-You can find the full list of new Middle Aisle products via the Lidl website.
+You can browse the full selection in Lidl's Middle Aisle from Sunday, February 13 via the website.

 Comments: Our rules